ashishdevkota/tryhackme/Advent of Cyber 2025 Day 11 Walkthrough XSS Merry XSSMas/Advent of Cyber 2025 Day 11 Walkthrough XSS Merry XSSMas.md

 - the browser interprets javascript as executable code
 - an alert box appear, demonstrate successful XSS execution

-using ==System Logs== we can track the behaviour and see how system interpret our actions.
+using "System Logs" we can track the behaviour and see how system interpret our actions.

 Navigate to message form and enter the malicious payload `<script>alert('Stored Meow Meow')</script>`